Centek Product Summary

 Lack of integral centralizer strength or an intolerance to flexibility are some of the main causes of centralizer damage or stuck pipe in under-gauge well conditions.
 Pulling back or getting stuck in hole costs money and, with today’s rig rates, that can mean a lot of money.
 Worse, the well could be lost.

 The Centek single piece unit dramatically enhances RIH of casing or liner strings due to its construction method and flexibility.
 Each centralizer is designed to compress to a near flat condition.
 During compression, through under-gauge conditions, the Centek bow spring centralizer is able to withstand the increased loads that will be encountered without damage or permanent deformation.
-Once a restriction has been negotiated it will revert back to its original nominal diameter and performance.
+Once a restriction has been negotiated it will expand to the open or cased hole ID.